on-victorrijks/npven/README.md

 Make easy and customizable alerts with JavaScript

 *Hi*
 on many of my projects, I need to have interactives, customizable and easy to set up alerts.
 So I create divs, js animation, functions,...
 A lot of stuff just for one single alert.
 So I decided to make a module for it.
 You just type important infos in a function, and it's done !
 You can modify the design with CSS or copy/paste somes of mine.
-You can starts multiples alerts simultaneously, add timer, add a cutsom number of buttons with funtions, add images, textlines and animations !
+You can starts multiples alerts simultaneously, add timer, add a custom number of buttons with funtions, add images, textlines and animations !

 # Functions